 Writing a grant application is a formidable task that can take many hours.
 Before you begin, be sure you can answer “yes” to the following questions:

-- Have I read the Funding Opportunity Announcement (FOA) completely and carefully?
+- Have I read the FOA completely and carefully?
 Do I understand it?

 - Is my organization eligible to apply, based on the eligibility criteria described in the FOA?